ataiva-software/vertex/docs/development/project-status.md

-# Eden Project Status
+# Vertex Project Status

 ## Current Status: Production Ready

-Eden is a complete, production-ready DevOps platform delivered as a single 19MB binary.
+Vertex is a complete, production-ready DevOps platform delivered as a single 19MB binary.
 All core services are implemented and fully functional.

 ## Implementation Summary